Addressing Cybersecurity Strategically: A Board-Level Conversation

 Consider these situations:

-1. One of your new interns copies an operational report onto a personal USB stick with the intent to develop his understanding of your company's customers.
-This report contains details of your company's customers, their contact details and profiling to better equip your company with marketing your products to the right clients.
-The intern then takes this USB stick and places it into the right pocket of his jacket.
-He then quickly makes his way to his train which is packed with the 5 pm rush.
-Unknowingly, this unencrypted USB is hanging out of his pocket and is easily taken by a stranger.
-By the time this intern realised his USB is missing, the thief had long been gone and who knows what they will do with the sensitive information.
+The intern takes the USB stick and puts it in the right pocket of his jacket.
+He then quickly makes his way to his train, which is full at 5 p.m.
+Without realising it, the unencrypted USB stick is hanging out of his pocket and can easily be stolen by a stranger.
+By the time the intern notices that his USB stick is missing, the thief is long gone and who knows what he will do with the sensitive data.

 The above situations are preventable, but it requires the right steps to achieve security awareness within the workplace.